luismarto/phpopenchart/README.md

 # Documentation & examples

-There's an extensive documentation [here](https://luismarto.github.com/docs/index.html) with all the available options, methods and datasets.
+There's an extensive documentation [here](https://geekalicious.pt/phpopenchart/docs/index.html) with all the available options, methods and datasets.

-If you're looking for examples check the [examples](https://luismarto.github.com/docs/examples.html) page for all the available options or the [/tests/actual](https://github.com/luismarto/phpopenchart/tree/master/test/actual).
+If you're looking for examples check the [examples](https://geekalicious.pt/phpopenchart/docs/examples.html) page for all the available options
+@@TODO

+or the [/tests/actual](https://github.com/luismarto/phpopenchart/tree/master/test/actual).

 # Installation